Coccidia

 Preventing the spread to other pups and kittens with good

-hygiene and cleaning to minimize fecal contamination.
+hygiene and cleaning to minimize fecal contamination is important.

 Here's more information if you like details and specifics: